heathhenley/heathhenley.github.io/content/posts/pg-tuple-compare-switch.md

 limit 10
 ```

-With the right index (on `created_time` here), the DB can jump straight to the right spot and it will be much faster.
+With the correct index (on `created_time` here), the DB can jump straight to the right spot and it will be much faster.
 So to page through the dataset like this using cursor pagination - on each page, we just need to figure out what the next “cursor” is (the oldest time on the current page), and send it along with the page.
-It’s common to base64 encode it to pass it around - so it’s not as immediately obvious, but as a first approximation, that’s really all we’re doing.
+It’s common to base64 encode the cursor to pass it around - so it’s not as immediately obvious and looks really opaque, but that’s really all we’re doing.
 #### Cursor Pagination Downsides
-One downside of cursor pagination is that you can’t easily jump to a certain spot in the result set - there’s no concept of jumping to middle, end, page 13, or offset 1050, really.
-You end up with your current page of data, and the cursor you need to get the next one, and that’s it (usually the previous is generated too - but trying to keep it simple).
-But - if you're dealing with a lot of data and implementing infinite scrolling, or generally only care about next / previous navigation for your use case, then cursor pagination can work.
+One downside of cursor pagination is that you can’t easily jump to a certain spot in the result set - there’s no concept of jumping to the middle, the end, page 13, or offset 1050, etc, really.
+You end up with just your current page of data, and the cursor you need to get the next one, and that’s it (usually the previous is generated too - but trying to keep it simple).
+If you're dealing with a lot of data and implementing infinite scrolling, or generally only care about next / previous navigation for your use case, then cursor pagination is a good option.
 ### Multi-column Cursor
 The example above uses a single column as a cursor, which works if it’s unique.
 If the column you want to sort by isn’t totally unique, you can use multiple columns to define a unique ordering.
 It's sort of a tie breaker.
-For our example with blogs, it could be that maybe some posts have the exact same created date (maybe you moved them off sub stack or medium in bulk, for example).
+For our example with blogs, it could be that maybe some posts have the exact same created date (maybe you moved them off of wordpress, sub-stack or medium in bulk 😉).
 The duplicated times causes problems for our simple single column cursor because the sort order isn’t fixed.

 > **Side Note** That exact scenario is actually a simplification of an issue we hit with batch created values and the default [cursor pagination implementation in Django Rest Framework](https://github.com/encode/django-rest-framework/blob/main/rest_framework/pagination.py#L583).
 Turns out we aren’t [alone](https://github.com/encode/django-rest-framework/discussions/7888) - and this [an alternative with a fix](https://github.com/farsounder/drf-multifield-cursor) was originally a PR against DRF by a contributor (not me) but they don't want to merge.

 In summary, you need another column in the “cursor” to enforce a stable ordering.
-You could for example,  use the id (assuming it’s unique).
+You could for example,  use the id also (assuming it’s unique).
 So we sort by time first, and then any ties are broken by the id.
-For our page, we just need the pages data and then the `created_time` and id of the last row to use to request the next page.
+For our page, we just need the page's data and then the `created_time` and id of the last row to be able to request the next page - but we have no idea where we are in the result set.

 Now the query would look something like: